jfmatth/K8s-flux/README.md

 # K8s-helm
 A repository to hold my Kubernetes infrastructure helm charts

-Install Flux Helm-operator before doing anything.
+Install Flux CD and Helm-operator before doing anything.

-## django-aim Dev
+## Development branch / cluster

 development-env.yaml - This is a HelmRelease